mi-vadim/awesome-interview/docker/en/middle.md

-1. How do you manage environment-specific configurations in a Dockerized PHP application?

-2. Explain the concept of Docker Compose and how it facilitates the orchestration of multi-container applications.

-3. Can you discuss the advantages and use cases of multi-stage builds in Docker for PHP applications?
+1. Discuss the advantages of using multi-stage builds in a Dockerfile.

-4. Describe your approach to optimizing Docker images for PHP applications in terms of size and efficiency.

-5. How do you manage dependencies and package installation in a Dockerized PHP project?
-Can you discuss the use of a package manager within Docker?
+2. How do you handle sensitive information, such as API keys, in a Docker Compose setup?

-6. Explain the role of Docker networks in connecting containers.
-What types of networks are available, and when would you use each?
+3. Explain the concept of Docker networking modes and when each mode might be used.
+4. How would you design a Docker Compose file for a multi-container application?
+5. Discuss the significance of the restart policy in Docker Compose.
+6. How do you integrate Docker Compose with an existing CI/CD pipeline?
+7. Explain the considerations for versioning Docker Compose files.
+8. How can you achieve load balancing in a Docker Compose environment?

-7. Discuss the differences between the "COPY" and "ADD" instructions in a Dockerfile.
-When would you choose one over the other?
+9. Describe the differences between the build and image directives in Docker Compose.

-8. How do you handle database migrations in a Dockerized PHP application?
-Can you provide an example of how you might structure your Docker Compose file for this purpose?
+10. How do you update a service in a running Docker Compose stack?

-9. What is the purpose of Docker volumes, and how do you use them to persist data between container restarts?

-10. Describe your experience with Docker swarm mode and Kubernetes.
-When would you choose one container orchestration solution over the other?

-11. Can you discuss the use of Docker health checks in a PHP application?
-How do you define and implement health checks for containers?
+11. Discuss the role of health checks in Docker Compose and their importance.

-12. Explain the significance of the "ENTRYPOINT" instruction in a Dockerfile.
-How does it differ from the "CMD" instruction, and when would you use each?

-13. Discuss your strategy for handling secrets and sensitive information in Dockerized PHP applications.
-What tools or methods do you use for secure credential management?

-14. How do you achieve load balancing for a Dockerized PHP application, and what considerations are important for ensuring high availability?

-15. Describe your experience with Docker Compose YAML files.
-What sections are typically included, and how do you configure services and networks?

-16. How would you troubleshoot performance issues in a Dockerized PHP application?
-Can you provide examples of Docker commands and tools for profiling and debugging?
+12. How would you handle database migrations in a Docker Compose setup?

-17. Can you discuss strategies for optimizing the build and deployment process of a Dockerized PHP application in a CI/CD pipeline?

-18. Explain the role of a Docker registry, and how do you manage the versioning and distribution of Docker images in a team environment?
+13. Explain the purpose of the external_links option in Docker Compose.
+14. How do you manage secrets and sensitive data in a Docker Compose file?

-19. Discuss the concept of Docker image layering and its impact on image caching and build efficiency.

-20. How do you implement a zero-downtime deployment strategy for a PHP application using Docker?
-Can you describe the steps involved?

-21. Describe your approach to handling log aggregation and monitoring for Dockerized PHP applications.
-What tools or services do you use?

-22. Discuss your experience with Docker security best practices.
-How do you ensure the security of both the host system and the containers?
+15. Discuss strategies for troubleshooting issues in a complex Docker Compose setup.
+16. How can you improve the security of a Docker Compose environment?
+17. Explain the significance of the network_mode option in Docker Compose.

-23. How would you integrate Docker with an existing PHP project?
-What steps would you take to transition from a non-Dockerized to a Dockerized environment?
+18. How would you deploy a Docker Compose stack to a production environment?

-24. Can you explain the benefits of using Docker labels in a PHP application?
-How do you leverage labels for documentation and organization?

-25. Describe your experience with Docker networking, focusing on the different networking modes available and how you choose the appropriate mode for a given scenario.
+19. Describe your experience with using Docker Compose for local development with multiple developers.
+20. What are some best practices for organizing a large-scale Docker Compose configuration?